-- To work with files saved in HEVC format, HEVC Codec must be installed (or enabled, depending on the model). - To work with files in the above format shot on an EOS R/Ra or EOS 5D Mark IV, download and install Canon HEVC Codec from the Canon Web site.
-You should also start up DPP again after installing. - To work with files in the above format shot on an EOS-1D X Mark III, it is necessary to enable HEVC Codec.
+- To work with files saved in HEVC format, HEVC Codec must be installed (or enabled, depending on the model). - To work with files in HEIF format after shot on an EOS R/Ra, or EOS 5D Mark IV, download and install Canon HEVC Codec from the Canon website.
+You should also start up DPP again after installing. - To work with files in the above format shot on supported cameras, it is necessary to enable HEVC Codec.
 Select the images in the main window, and in the [Help] menu, select [Activate HEVC codec], and follow the displayed instructions to enable it.